defenseunicorns/uds-cli/README.md

 UDS CLI supports multi-arch bundles.
 This means you can push bundles with different architectures to the same remote OCI repository, at the same tag.
 For example, you can push both an `amd64` and `arm64` bundle to `ghcr.io/<org>/<bundle name>:0.0.1`.

+### Architecture Validation
+When deploying a local bundle, the bundle's architecture will be used for comparison against the cluster architecture to ensure compatability.
+If deploying a remote bundle, by default the bundle is pulled based on system architecture, which is then checked against the cluster.

+> [!NOTE]
+> It is possible to override the bundle architecture used at validation time by using the `--architecture` / `-a` flag.

+If, for example, you have a multi-arch remote bundle that you want to deploy from an arm64 machine to an amd64 cluster, the validation with fail because the system arch does not match the cluster arch.
+However, you can pull the correct bundle version by specificying the arch with the command line architecture flag.

+e.g.
+`uds deploy -a amd64 <remote-multi-arch-bundle.tar.zst> --confirm`

 ## Configuration
 The UDS CLI can be configured with a `uds-config.yaml` file.
 This file can be placed in the current working directory or specified with an environment variable called `UDS_CONFIG`.
 The basic structure of the `uds-config.yaml` is as follows: